All Episodes

 Gallup shows Americans trust the police more and the media less.

-Only 21% of respondents said that a great deal or quite a lot of confidence in newspapers.
+Only 21% of respondents said they had a great deal or quite a lot of confidence in newspapers.

 New York Times, Washington Post is leading the way for all this confidence.